Search

 Thank you to Jane Anthony and Lenka Cathersides for this research.

-Born into a wealthy professional class family at Kensington on the 18th September 1888.
-His father James Duncan Stuart Sim, born in Nellore, Madras, India, was a barrister who later became the Chief Registrar for Friendly Societies in 1904.
+Born into a wealthy professional class family at Kensington on 18th September 1888.
+His father, James Duncan Stuart Sim, born in Nellore, Madras, India, was a barrister who later became the Chief Registrar for Friendly Societies in 1904.
 There is a portrait of his in the National Portrait Gallery.
 His mother was born Frances Nora Pretthie Gore in Clifton, Gloucestershire.

 At the time of the 1901 Census, Bueth’s parents and sister were living at Ravens Croft in Nutfield, Reigate, Surrey.
-His father James was working as a Barrister of law and the family kept 5 servants (a governess, parlormaid, cook, housemaid and kitchen maid).
+His father James was working as a Barrister of law and the family kept five servants (a governess, parlormaid, cook, housemaid and kitchen maid).

 Bueth was over 5 feet and 8 inches tall.
 He had a fair complexion, blue eyes and fair hair.
 He was a member of the Church of England.
 His disguising mark was a small scar on his upper lip.